Note: This is not a grain-free recipe, however it’s gluten-free.

-Recently I had a craving for a corn muffin, and this is what it produced –a gluten-free corn muffin recipe that is high in protein and retains that corn muffin taste.
+Recently I had a craving for a corn muffin, and this is what it I first came up with–a gluten-free corn muffin recipe that is high in protein and retains that corn muffin taste.
 You can probably use this recipe for corn bread as well, I just haven’t tried it yet.

-I store these, covered, at room temperature or in the refrigerator (they last longer in the frig), and then reheat them in a toaster oven for 7 minutes at 350 degrees F to get that crunchy muffin top that they have when they’re first out of the oven.
+I store these, covered, at room temperature or in the refrigerator (they last longer in the frig), and then reheat them in a toaster oven for 7 minutes at 350°F to get that crunchy muffin top that they have when they’re first out of the oven.

 Blueberry Corn Muffins

-- 1 cup of corn flour (I use organic, finely ground from Bob's Red Mill)
+- 1 cup corn flour I use Bob's Red Mill finely ground organic flour

-- 1 cup of milk (almond, cow, or other kind)
+- 1 cup almond milk or coconut or other milk

 - Combine all the dry ingredients into a bowl and blend well.

-- Add all the wet ingredients and blend well.
+- Add all the wet ingredients to the dry mix and blend well.

-- Add the blueberries and mix just to distribute them evenly.
+- Add the blueberries and gently blend them in to the batter just to distribute them evenly.

 - Add the batter to paper cupcake liners in a muffin tin and bake for 20 minutes, or until the tops are browned and a toothpick placed in the center of a muffin comes out clean.